VA Disability Benefits for PTSD

 Once you have established the stressors that qualify you for a PTSD diagnosis and you receive a service connection, the VA will determine your level of disability and award benefits accordingly.

-What are PTSD Veterans Benefits?
+What Are PTSD Veterans Benefits?

 Veterans who receive a disability rating of 0% do not receive disability benefits because there is little or no impairment.
 Disability benefit payments begin at 10% and increase at each rating level.